 These days, how many of us expect a short, direct line from anonymity to success?
-Write well, and hard, make friends with the right people, and things shouldn’t take too long.
+Write well, and hard, make friends with the right people, and things shouldn’t take too long, right?
 Maybe this was what Fitzgerald felt when she graduated in 1938, Oxford’s golden girl with her First in English who was going to be a great writer.
-What fascinates me is that it took her forty years – or life took forty years of denying her – before she got that chance, and yet it doesn’t matter a bit.
-It should perhaps be a salutary lesson to us, but maybe things were just different then.
+What fascinates me is that it took her forty years – or life took forty years of denying her – before she got that chance, and yet that gap seems only to have served her well.
+This should perhaps be a salutary lesson, but maybe things were just different then.

 Desmond was one of the many post-war sufferers of shellshock.
 (So was her brother, who had a nervous breakdown but never spoke of his experiences as a POW).
 In Fitzgerald’s biography, Hermione Lee says, “Desmond had been profoundly changed by the war, and came back a different person from the dashing young officer Penelope had married in 1942.
 He had seen appalling things and lost many men; he had killed a large number of people.
 He would wake up in the night, screaming.”
 Even so, like so many men in his position, on returning home from the war he was expected to slip back into normality.
 Instead, normality slid away from him.
 He drank too much, was humiliatingly dismissed from the Bar for stealing money from his Chambers, and the family, with three children, tumbled from middle-class Hampstead towards near-destitution.
 They first moved to Southwold, on the Sussex coast, and then, because they couldn’t afford anywhere else, onto a leaky barge on the Thames.
 When that sank, they were homeless.
 They were put into a shelter – Desmond was absent at this point – and eventually moved into a council estate in South London.
 Fitzgerald worked as a schoolteacher in order to support her family, whilst Desmond held down a low-level clerical job at Lunn Polly.
 This is not a squalid fate, and to suggest so would be problematic, but Penelope felt it to be drudgery, and far from the life she had envisioned for herself.